ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Star Joins, One Pair at a Time

 Try implementing the same four-way join doing a sequence of pair-wise joins.
 Compare the complexity of the code and the performance of the join with the CoGroup implementation.
+The performance would be much slower in MapReduce, where each pair-wise join would require a separate MapReduce job.

 ## Splitting a Pipe